davidneedsmorecoffee/python-and-api-for-weather-and-vacation-destination-analysis/README.md

 # Application of Python + API for weather analysis and vacation destination selection

 - See the `output` and `figures` folders for the results of the analysis
-- See the `code` folder for the code to perform the following analysis
+- See the `code` folder for the code to perform the following analysis (broken into two parts)

 ## Part I - Weather analysis